Constraining the second half of reionization with the Lyman-$\beta$ forest: Joint analysis of the Lyman- and Lyman- forests in a late-end reionization model

 We next investigate the redshift evolution of co-spatial measurements of the Ly$\alpha$ and Ly$\beta$ effective optical depths.
 The results for the three models in the three redshift bins are shown in Figure \ref{fig:contours}.
 As in Figure \ref{fig:cdfs}, we do not find large differences between our three models, although as discussed above, the Low-$\tau_{\rm CMB}$ and Hot Low-$\tau_{\rm CMB}$ models predict a higher incidence rate of opaque sightlines.
 We compare with the data from \citet{eilers2019}.
 Again, we have not added noise to the mock spectra as this is already accounted for in the error bars and upper limits measured by \citet{eilers2019}.
 We also do not account for the uncertainties in fitting the continuua of these spectra, as this was shown in \citet{eilers2019} to only have a small effect on the scatter of the distribution of the Ly$\alpha$ and Ly$\beta$ effective optical depths.
 We plot contours enclosing 68 per cent and 98 per cent of our sightlines by calculating a 2D kernel density estimate of the data using a gaussian kernel with bandwidth equal to 0.2.
 Outside these contours we plot the results from individual sightlines.
 We find that the results are generally in quite good agreement, with all the observations in the $5.5<z<5.7$ and $5.9<z<6.1$ bins lying within or very close to the 95 per cent confidence interval of our models.

 As also pointed out in \citet{nasir2019}, we find that the largest inconsistency between the models and the observations occurs in the $5.7<z<5.9$ bin.
 We note however that the most extreme points, with $\tau_{\rm eff, Ly\beta} \sim 6$ in that redshift bin, are measurements from the sightline ULAS J0148+0600 which is the sightline that hosts the extreme 110 Mpc/$h$ absorption trough identified in \citet{becker2015}.
 We previously showed in \citet{keating2019} that sightlines as extreme as this were uncommon in our simulation (perhaps due to the limited volume of the simulation box) and this has also been demonstrated in \citet{nasir2019}.
 It is therefore unsurprising that these points lie outside of the 95 per cent confidence interval calculated for our models.
 We do note though that there are a handful of sightlines in all three models we present that have Ly$\alpha$ and Ly$\beta$ effective optical depths high enough to be consistent with the observations.
+We note that reproducing converged results in the ratio of Ly$\alpha$ to Ly$\beta$ effective optical depths may require hydrodynamical simulations with higher mass resolution than the one we utilise here (see, e.g., the appendices of \citealt{becker2015} and \citealt{eilers2019}).
+The simulation presented here represents our best compromise between mass resolution and a volume large enough to capture the process of reionization.

 The late-end reionization models we present here are consistent with the observed effective optical depths of the Ly$\alpha$ and Ly$\beta$ forests above $z=5.5$.
 The current data do not however differentiate between models with different midpoints of reionization or gas temperatures, as all of our models show similar results.
 There does not appear to be a need to invoke an inverted temperature-density relation to explain the observations, as in \citet{eilers2019}.
 However, the most extreme sightlines have a low incidence rate in the simulations presented here and depend on the details of the modelling \citep[see][]{nasir2019}.
 Further theoretical work in larger simulation volumes, in tandem with a search for more extreme absorption troughs in high quality spectra above $z=5.5$, is therefore required to understand whether the incidence rate of these sightlines may require an even later end to reionization.